 If you have a question about applying for Undergraduate study at Warwick, you should check the section below as you may be able to find the information that you require.
 If you are not able to find the answer to your question, please contact the Undergraduate Admissions Service or join one of our regular live chats and we will be happy to assist.

 Information on making your application through the Universities and Colleges Admissions Service (UCAS) is available on the UCAS website at www.ucas.com.
 The UCAS institution code for the University of Warwick is W20.

 No, an applicant’s choices to other providers are invisible to Higher Education Institutes until your replies have been submitted.
-Universities should never ask you where else you have applied to.
+Universities should never ask you where else you have applied.

 Yes, course selectors (Admissions tutors) will consider existing academic achievements (including any exceptional circumstances), predicted grades, the personal statement and the academic reference.
 You should be aware however that decisions are made on a highly competitive basis and therefore we are often unable to make offers to all applicants who meet, or even exceed, the typical entry requirements.

-Applicants applying for entry into the second year are only admitted in exceptional circumstances and where there are spaces on the course.
+Warwick only considers applications for entry into the second year in exceptional circumstances and where there are spaces on the course.
 Applicants must meet our typical requirements for entry into the first year and have satisfactorily completed the core modules required by our current first year students to progress onto the 2nd year of the degree course.
 Even if applicants do meet these requirements, second year entry is not guaranteed and is at the discretion of the University.
 Please contact the Undergraduate Admissions Service to enquire further.

 The personal statement can be no more than 4,000 characters or 47 lines.
 For advice on what to consider including please see our personal statement tips.

 Warwick may make differential offers to applicants based in the UK, in a number of circumstances.
-To determine your eligibility please refer to the guidance on our Undergraduate pages.
+To determine your eligibility please refer to the guidance on our Contextual Offer webpage.